prajwal2308/DIS_PROJECT_LoRAWAN/README.md

 # Simulating a LoRaWAN Style Mesh Network Using Containers

 ## Overview
-This project contains multiple LoRAWAN implementations and analysis tools.
+This project contains multiple versions LoRAWAN implementations and analysis tools.
 It includes Docker setups, Minikube configurations, and scripts to start different versions of the LoRAWAN network.

 ## Prerequisites
 - Docker and Docker Compose installed